otaviocc/Stenographer/README.md

 ## Learning Exercise

 This project was created as a learning exercise to explore Apple's new Speech framework capabilities in macOS Tahoe.
-While the application is functional and produces quality transcriptions, it is not intended for release on the App Store.
 It serves as a reference implementation for understanding:

 - The new `SpeechTranscriber` and `SpeechAnalyzer` APIs
 - On-device speech recognition with `AssetInventory` for language model management